marcaube/ObHighchartsBundle/README.md

 * How to get started / Installation
 * Usage
     * Make a basic line-chart
+    * Use mootools instead of jQuery
-    * use js anonymous functions
+    * Use js anonymous functions
 * Cookbook
     * Pie chart with legend (like [highcharts.com/demo/pie-legend](http://www.highcharts.com/demo/pie-legend))
     * Make a Multi-axes plot (like [highcharts.com/demo/combo-multi-axes](http://www.highcharts.com/demo/combo-multi-axes))